Bargate

 The Bargate is a Grade I listed medieval gatehouse in the city centre of Southampton, England.
 Constructed in Norman times as part of the Southampton town walls, it was the main gateway to the city.
-The building is a scheduled monument, which has served as a temporary exhibition and event space for Southampton Solent University since 2012.
+The building is a scheduled monument.

 History

 The Bargate was built c.
 1180, constructed of stone and flint.
 Alterations were made to the building around 1290, when large drum towers were added to the north side, with arrow slit windows.